ibm-cloud-docs/watsonxdata/new_arch_billing_usage.md

 * Compute cluster: Consists of coordinator and worker nodes that run the query engine.
 Each node consumes a set of resource units per hour (as defined by the {{site.data.keyword.Bluemix_short}}) until the node is paused or deleted.

 * Support services: Consists of supporting services such as metadata storage and access control.
 Metering for support services starts when you launch the instance and initiate the Quick Start step, and continue until you delete the instance.

+* Common Policy Gateway(CPG): The Common Policy Gateway (CPG) is a critical component in watsonx.data that serves as a centralized gateway for integrating external policy engines (IBM Knowledge Catalog, Apache Ranger).

 ## Runtime-Level metering